Understanding Present Value and Its Impact on Financial Planning

 ]

-• (n) is the number of years until the future value is realized (3 years).
+• (n): Number of years until you get that future value (3 years)

 [